emkay-git/angular-labs/README.md

 ### Lab 2 - Playing with rxjs operators and observables
 * Branch name - lab2
 * Details - In this lab, worked with tap, finally, map, of, startWith, mergeMap and difference with map.
    * Compared mergeMap, switchMap and concatMap

+### Lab 4 - Leaking components demo and how to prevent leak
+* Branch name - lab4
+* In this lab, created a leaking component
+  Prevent the leak through unsubscribe, take(1), and takeUntil operators.